dodinhtrung97/Zork/readme-instruction.txt

 		Print the current story collected and formed by the current pieces of paper possessed
 	-map:
 		Print map and player's location.
-		Print location of key items within the map if discovered through sparing monsters.